 Intense, edgy, power-dynamic driven.
 Raw and unfiltered.

 Type your own premise directly into the premise box.
-You can optionally fill in the character fields (hero, heroine, situation, notes) to add detail.
+Optionally fill in the character fields to add detail.
 Then click ✨ Optimize My Premise to have SteamyForge check it against your chosen trope and setting conventions and suggest improvements.
+The more specific your premise, the better your manuscript.

 Once you're happy with your premise and title, click I'm happy with my premise and title ✓.
-You'll see a confetti shower (because you deserve it) and the chapter count and word count fields appear along with two options to proceed.
+The chapter count and word count fields appear along with your two options to proceed.

 The default is 35 chapters targeting 90,000 words.
 These are good defaults for a commercial romance novel.
 You can adjust both — fewer chapters for a shorter book, more for a longer one.
 The word count is a target, not a guarantee.

 Creates your book, then generates a chapter-by-chapter plan for you to review and approve before any writing begins.
-Recommended for most users.
+Recommended if you want to review the structure before committing to a full draft.

 Each chapter in the plan includes: